How do I run a virtual training session?

 Now that you know all the benefits of virtual training, you’re ready to run your first virtual training.
 The first thing you will need is a virtual events platform.
 Don’t forget that not all virtual event platforms are the same, so try to get one with interactive features.
 The more engagement at your training, the more your team will learn.

 Remo is a super engaging virtual events platform.
 We have features like breakout rooms and customizable floor plans that will make your virtual training exciting!
-But take a look for yourself with our free 14-day trial.
+But take a look for yourself with our free Free Plan.
 We also have some success stories you can read to see how other companies found our product.